JanSzewczyk/gh-action-szum-tech/.github/pull_request_template.md

 # How Has This Been Tested?

+## Type of tests

+> Please delete options that are not relevant.

+- [ ] Unit tests
+- [ ] Integration tests
+- [ ] Does not required testing
+- [ ] N/A

-Please describe the tests that you ran to verify your changes.
+## Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B